-I recently spoke to Brie Reynolds, Career Development Manager at FlexJobs, to get some tips on getting ready for a virtual interview.
+I spoke with Brie Reynolds, Career Development Manager at FlexJobs, to get some tips on getting ready for a virtual interview.
 In this article, we’ll look at seven ways to ace your video interview from home as well as what to do if things go wrong.

 If you have an online video interview coming up, you’re probably wondering what to expect or how best to prepare.
 While the questions and answers will probably be similar to what you would expect in a traditional interview, the added layer of technology can make it seem like a totally different experience.

 Whether your interview is live or pre-recorded, take the time to read through each of the steps below.
 You’ll learn how to ensure that you have the best audio/video quality, background and attire.
-And we’ll offer help on ways to increase your confidence on-camera.
+And I’ll offer help on ways to increase your confidence on camera.

 Once you’ve landed a video interview, there are a few things you can do to prepare.
 Like a traditional interview, you’ll want to have answers to commonly-asked questions ready to go.
 Be prepared to introduce yourself, talk about your experience and provide examples of job-related successes that showcase your skills.

 Also, be prepared to talk about technology use and your ability to work remotely.

 “For a lot of remote jobs and online interviews, part of the interview is probably going to be around your comfort with technology,” says Brie Reynolds.
 “Expect some of those questions in addition to how you’ll actually do this job and perform as a professional in your chosen career.”

 In addition to having an idea of what you plan to say, be sure to gather as much information as possible about the company and interview process ahead of time.
 The details may not be as clear for an online job interview, so it’s important to seek them out beforehand.